Scott Drinkwell: Biological mother & half-brother arrival

 In April 2017 it was announced that Michelle Holmes join the series as the part of Scott storylines of searching his real mother.
 Speaking about her role, Michelle commented: "It's a pleasure to be working on Hollyoaks and with the hugely talented Ross Adams."
 Upon the character arrival, Scott meets her when he shows up at the house where his biological mother used to live.
 Kilkelly (Digital Spy) teased that what Greta tells Scott may or may not help him.
 She later return as a full-time role.
 In May, it was announced that Scott half-brother Damon will appear the series with Jacob Roberts cast the role.
 Roberts expressed his excitement at joining the cast and on his casting, said "I really enjoy playing the role of Damon and I am looking forward to the fans discovering who he really is and who he is connected to in the village".

+Departure

+On 17 March 2024, Adams announced that he had decided to leave Hollyoaks after nine years in the role.
+He released a statement via his Instagram account, revealing that not renewing his contract was "one of the hardest decisions" he had ever made.
+Adams added the timing was correct because he felt "brave" and wanted to pursue other projects.
+Daniel Kilkelly from Digital Spy reported that Adams would film his final scenes in May 2024 and were broadcast on 15 July 2024.